Wolli Creek Regional Park: Reptiles

-Lizards, Geckos, Dragons and Skinks
+Lizards, geckos, dragons and skinks

-The species found here include Eastern Blue-tongue Lizard (Tiliqua scincoides), Jacky Lizard (Amphibolurus muricatus), Eastern Water Dragon (Physignathus lesueurii) and Broad-tailed Gecko (Phyllurus platurus).
-A number of skink species are still extant, including the Bar-sided skink (Eulamprus tenuis), Eastern Water Skink (Eulamprus quoyii), Copper-tailed skink (Ctenotus taeniolatus).
+The species found here include Eastern blue-tongue lizard (Tiliqua scincoides), Jacky lizard (Amphibolurus muricatus), Eastern water dragon (Physignathus lesueurii) and broad-tailed gecko (Phyllurus platurus).

+A number of skink species are still extant, including the bar-sided skink (Eulamprus tenuis), Eastern water skink (Eulamprus quoyii) and copper-tailed skink (Ctenotus taeniolatus).
 Both grey-brown and yellow dragons have been observed near Nannygoat Hill.

 Snakes

-Red-bellied Black Snake (Pseudechis porphyriacus) is the only snake species recently seen within the Park.
-Other snake species which have been historically recorded (but not sighted in recent times) include, the Black-bellied Swamp Snake (Hemiaspis signata) and the Eastern Brown Snake (Pseudonaja textilis).
+Red-bellied black snake (Pseudechis porphyriacus) is the only snake species recently seen within the Park.
+Other snake species which have been historically recorded (but not sighted in recent times) include, the black-bellied swamp snake (Hemiaspis signata) and the Eastern brown snake (Pseudonaja textilis).

 Turtles

-The Eastern Long-necked turtle (Chelodina longicollis) is the only turtle species found within the park.
+The Eastern long-necked turtle (Chelodina longicollis) is the only turtle species found within the park.
 Despite being widespread in highly modified Sydney water catchments, urban populations are not well understood.
 The species is able to utilise modern urbanised waterways successfully compared with other Australian freshwater turtles because it has a preference for shallow and ephemeral bodies of water.
 It is highly mobile species and able to migrate overland after rain.
 Hatchlings have been observed at a large distance from the creek and they often have trouble moving through the introduced Kikuyu Grasses (Pennisetum clandestinum).
 Although this species has the ability to disperse, more bodies of water are being lost due to a continuing demand for urban consolidation and habitat connectivity between populations is low.
 The future for these taxa in urban Sydney is precarious because of the degraded urban environment (with continual loss of habitat), low recruitment to the population and the risk of predation.

 Mammals

-The Common Brushtail possum (Trichosurus vulpecula), and microbat species, Gould's Wattled Bat (Chalinolobus gouldii) and the Common Bent-wing Bat (Miniopterus schreibersii), appeared to be the only surviving native mammals in the area.
-In 2007, a Grey-headed Flying-fox (Pteropus poliocephalus) camp was established on the south side of Wolli Creek in an area not easily accessible to the public.
-The camp initially involved 1000 animals, the population has increased and, as at 2016 up to 20,000 individuals may be present at the site at different times of year.
-The Grey-headed Flying-fox is listed as Vulnerable on Schedule 2 of the NSW Threatened Species Conservation Act 1995 and is listed as Vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+The common brushtail possum (Trichosurus vulpecula), and microbat species, Gould's wattled bat (Chalinolobus gouldii) and the common bent-wing bat (Miniopterus schreibersii), appeared to be the only surviving native mammals in the area.

+In 2007, a grey-headed flying-fox (Pteropus poliocephalus) camp was established on the south side of Wolli Creek in an area not easily accessible to the public.
+The camp initially involved 1,000 animals, the population has increased and, as at 2016, up to 20,000 individuals may be present at the site at different times of year.
+The grey-headed flying-fox is listed as Vulnerable on Schedule 2 of the NSW Threatened Species Conservation Act 1995 and is listed as Vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
 Due to habitat destruction and an increased food availability in cities, bat camps are increasingly common in urban areas, causing conflict with humans due to noise and the destruction of fruit trees.

-Occasional suggestive diggings in the Wolli Valley area have not yet confirmed the presence of the Long-nosed Bandicoot (Perameles nasuta).
+Occasional suggestive diggings in the Wolli Valley area have not yet confirmed the presence of the long-nosed bandicoot (Perameles nasuta).
 This species is listed as endangered under the NSW Threatened Species Conservation Act 1995.
 A population survives in suburbs adjoining the Regional Park.
 They are threatened by foxes and risks associated with urbanisation such as danger from traffic.